If you could design your Dream Home, what would it look like?

 What are my renovation loan options?

-There are a few key differences between the two are that the Limited 203k doesn’t cover structural repairs.
-Anything structural needs to be bumped to the Standard 203k.
-Also, the Standard 203k requires a HUD consultant on the loan.
-This person draws up the paperwork and works with the buyer and their contractors to get a write-up before the appraisal.
-The Limited 203k does NOT require a HUD consultant.
+There are a few key differences between the two: the Limited 203(k) doesn’t cover structural repairs.
+Anything structural needs to be bumped to the Standard 203(k).
+Also, the Standard 203(k) requires a HUD consultant on the loan.
+This person draws up the paperwork and works with the buyer and their contractors to get a write-up before the appraisal (we can put you in touch with a HUD consultant).
+The Limited 203(k) does NOT require a HUD consultant.
 And finally, there’s a cost difference.
-The allowable cost of renovations for the Limited 203k is $35,000 MAX.
-If your repairs and renovations go above $35,000 then you need to get into a Standard 203k loan.
+The allowable cost of renovations for the Limited 203(k) is $35,000 MAX.
+If your repairs and renovations go above $35,000 then you need to get into a Standard 203(k) loan.

-The HomeStyle Renovation mortgage enables a borrower to obtain a purchase transaction mortgage or a limited cash-out refinance mortgage and receive funds to cover the costs of repairs, remodeling, renovations or energy efficient improvements to the property.
+With the HomeStyle Renovation mortgage, you can buy a house and fix it up or refinance your existing mortgage and receive funds to cover the costs of repairs, remodeling, renovations or energy efficient improvements to the property.

 With a 10% down payment you can add your taste and style to a house to make it your home with remodeling projects like a new kitchen, bathroom, room addition or energy efficient upgrades.